zimmski/tavor/doc/complete-example.md

 credit	0
 ```

 The introduced bug will be triggered in the second vending iteration.
 Every second 25 coin does not increase the machine's credit counter.
-This can be easily tested with our generated test set but the given file shows that there are key-driven files for this bug that could be reduced because of unnecessary loops.
+This can be easily tested with our generated test set but the given file shows that there are keyword-driven files for this bug that could be reduced because of unnecessary loops.

 We will first use the semi-automatic method of the Tavor `reduce` command.
 The given format file will be used to reduce the given input.
 Every reduction step displays the question "Do the constraints of the original input still hold for this generation?" to the user.
 The user's task is to inspect and validate the reduced output of the original data and decide by giving feedback if the bug is triggered (**yes**) or not (**no**).
 The following command starts this process.